Three antique 18th century gold candlesticks on red processional sticks

 Description

 Exceptional antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is an increasing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
+Today, there is an increasing number of enthusiasts for high-quality vintage products that possess a specific character and soul.
+It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture belongs to the 19th century, during which the Biedermeier style was dominant.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
-Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few are particularly notable.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Beautiful Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, which imposed a style heavily inspired by Roman and Greek ornamentation.
+Beautiful Empire-style furniture dates from the period between the late 18th and early 19th centuries.
+It originated during Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese ‘barocco’—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Selectively used materials were employed to emphasize the grandeur of these items even more.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Antique products in Rococo and Louis XV styles are also interesting and worth noting.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate furniture meant to radiate brilliance and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-There was also an interest in mythology and ancient times, leading to supports and legs shaped like animals.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, strong bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French creators, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture inspired by Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details